PacktPublishing/Building-Natural-Language-Pipelines/ch6/README.md

 $ pyenv global system 3.12
 ```

-Virtual Environment: We recommend creating a virtual environment to isolate the project dependencies and avoid conflicts with other Python installations.
+* Virtual Environment: We recommend creating a virtual environment to isolate the project dependencies and avoid conflicts with other Python installations.

-pipx: While optional, using pipx for managing command-line tools like uv can simplify dependency installation and management.
+* `pipx`: While optional, using pipx for managing command-line tools like uv can simplify dependency installation and management.

-Docker desktop installed: We will be using a Docker image for Elastic Search to populate our vector database. https://www.docker.com/products/docker-desktop/.
+* Docker desktop installed: We will be using a Docker image for Elastic Search to populate our vector database. https://www.docker.com/products/docker-desktop/.

 ## Libraries and Packages